-Most prohibited substances can be detected in urine, including EPOs and GHRFs.
+Most prohibited substances can be detected in urine, including ERAs and GHRFs.
 Urine samples are also the basis for the steroidal module of the ABP.
-Urine samples are the easiest samples to collect, as, unlike blood samples, you do not need a certified phlebotomist who has the relevant qualifications and practical skills required to perform blood collection, and the transport requirements to the laboratory are less complex than for blood.
-All doping controls should include a urine sample unless you have a specific reason not to collect urine when collecting either a blood or blood ABP sample.
+Urine samples are the easiest samples to collect, as, unlike venous blood samples, you do not need a certified phlebotomist who has the relevant qualifications and practical skills required to perform venipuncture, and the transport requirements to the laboratory are less complex than for venous blood.
+All doping controls should include a urine sample unless you have a specific reason not to collect urine when collecting either a venous blood sample or DBS sample.

 b.
-Blood
+Venous blood

-Certain prohibited substances and methods are only detectable via blood, whether whole blood, plasma, or serum.
-In general, blood is the only matrix in which growth hormone (GH), blood transfusions, certain types of EPO like Continuous Erythropoiesis Receptor Activators (CERA), and Hemoglobin Based Oxygen Carriers (HBOCs) can be detected.
+Certain prohibited substances and methods are only detectable via venous blood, whether whole blood, plasma, or serum.
+In general, blood is the only matrix in which growth hormone (GH), blood transfusions, certain types of ERA like Continuous Erythropoiesis Receptor Activators (CERA), and Hemoglobin Based Oxygen Carriers (HBOCs) can be detected.
 Based on your risk assessment you may have indicated substances or methods that some athlete groups (in some sports or sport disciplines) might be more likely to use and are only detectable in blood.
 The TDSSA may also recommend a certain level of blood samples be collected for the detection of GH.
 If that's the case, it is important that blood samples be allocated in your TDP.